 - Weakness in a specific area of the leg or arm

 - If associated with incontinence, go to the emergency room

 Our spine doctors at Mountain Valley Orthopedics understand that damage to the spinal cord is not only disruptive, but also potentially devastating to those affected.
 Spine conditions and injuries should be examined by a spine specialist for prompt and proper diagnosis.

 Why choose Mountain Valley Orthopedics?

 Our spine surgeons at Mountain Valley Orthopedics have completed additional training, specifically in the back, neck, and spine.
-With this advanced training, Dr Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.
+With this advanced training, Dr Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.